vladi443/wordle-bot/README.md

 ## Acknowledgements

-Special thanks to [MakeaREADME](https://www.makeareadme.com) which template and information I used when developing this README.
+Thanks to [MakeaREADME](https://www.makeareadme.com) which template and information I used when developing this README.

-Special thanks to [english-words github repository](https://github.com/dwyl/english-words), from which the ```words-list.txt``` file was taken, and special thanks to [Custom Dictionary](https://raw.githubusercontent.com/sujithps/Dictionary/master/Oxford%20English%20Dictionary.txt), from which the ```words-def.txt``` file was taken.
-You can click on their names to look, use, or support their projects.
-Their work was crucial to the development of the Dictionary algorithm, so special thanks again for making their work available to the public.
+Special thanks to [english-words github repository](https://github.com/dwyl/english-words), from which the ```words-list.txt``` file was taken.

+And special thanks to [Custom Dictionary](https://raw.githubusercontent.com/sujithps/Dictionary/master/Oxford%20English%20Dictionary.txt), from which the ```words-def.txt``` file was taken.

+Their work was crucial to the development of Wordle Bot, so special thanks again for making their work available to the public.

 Dictionary was inspired by the popular [Wordle](https://www.nytimes.com/games/wordle/index.html) Web Game, which you can play by clicking on its name.